Legacy Cremation Services, serving Milwaukee, WI,

 Can Help You Pre-Plan A Cremation Service:

 Losing a loved one is inevitable, and we understand how devastating that can be.
 If you’re responsible for making the final arrangements, that can feel overwhelming.
-That is why your first call should be to Legacy Cremation Services – the premiere cremation provider assisting families in your area – where our dedicated staff is available around the clock to help you through every step.
+That is why your first call should be to Legacy – the premiere cremation provider assisting families in your area – where our dedicated staff is available around the clock to help you through every step.

 And remember: cremation pre-planning lessens the burden.

-Legacy Cremation Services is a cremation provider offering a dignified and respectful alternative to traditional funerals and burials at a far lower cost.
-Our experienced, professional staff is available to answer all your questions 24 / 7 about the cremation process and will work with you to develop a specific cremation plan that accommodates your final wishes, or those of a loved one.
+Legacy is a cremation provider offering a dignified and respectful alternative to traditional funerals and burials at a far lower cost.
+Our experienced, professional cremation staff is available to answer all your questions 24 / 7 about the cremation process and will work with you to develop a specific cremation plan that accommodates your final wishes, or those of a loved one.
 Residents of Milwaukee can trust Legacy to professionally and respectfully meet your cremation needs.

 Why Pre-Plan?
-Family-owned for two decades, Legacy Cremation Services prides itself on providing quality cremations at an exceptional value.
+Family-owned for two decades, Legacy prides itself on providing quality cremations at an exceptional value.
 However, pre-planned cremation arrangements offer an individualized way to alleviate the burden of making all those decisions at a particularly stressful time.
 Define your wishes, or the wishes of a loved one, and plan according to today’s prices, rather than a potentially higher future price.

 - Does your loved one have insurance for final arrangements, and where is the paper work kept?